ergoplatform/ergo-utilities-rust/ergo-node-interface/README.md

 Contributing
 ============
-If you find a mistake, add a new endpoint, or wish to include a novel feature, please feel free to submit a PR.
+If you find a mistake, want to add a new endpoint, or wish to include a novel feature, please feel free to submit a PR.